-The Manitowish Waters Historical Society looks forward to a busy 2018.
-We have a variety of events and projects planned that both preserve and showcases our rich history.
-The Manitowish Waters Historical Society is an affiliated member of the Wisconsin Historical Society and enjoying the support of a large network of historical societies.
-Additionally, the Manitowish Waters Historical Society has 501c3 status from the IRS and can offer members and supporters the same benefits as other nonprofit groups.
+The Manitowish Waters Historical Society looks forward to a busy 2019.
+We have a variety of events and projects planned that both preserve and showcase our rich history.
+The Manitowish Waters Historical Society is an affiliated member of the Wisconsin Historical Society and enjoys the support of a large network of historical societies.
+Additionally, the Manitowish Waters Historical Society has 501c3 status from the IRS and offers members and supporters the same benefits as other nonprofit groups.

 We are continuing several community outreach activities that have received positive reviews.
-Collaborating with the chamber of commerce the MWHS continue the “Historic Mysteries of Manitowish Waters” series using the popular Chamber After 5 venue on September 5th.
-This year, the presentations will be reviewing Manitowish, Little Star and Spider Lakes mysteries.
-At the 4th of July and Cran-a-rama events the historical society will continue to have booths selling unique maps and post cards of the Manitowish Waters area.
+Collaborating with the Chamber of Commerce, the MWHS continues the “Historic Mysteries of Manitowish Waters” series using the popular Chamber After 5 venue on August 1 st. This year, the presentations will be reviewing Clear, Big, and Island lakes' mysteries.

 Please go to https://www.mwhistory.org/events/ to discover times and dates for our special events.